How to Check Clipboard History on Mac, Windows & Linux (2026)

 Beyond Clipboard: Search Everything on Screen

 Screenpipe takes a fundamentally different approach.
-Instead of tracking your clipboard, it records your entire screen with OCR — extracting all visible text from every app, every window, every tab.
+Instead of tracking your clipboard, it reads text directly from apps via accessibility APIs (with OCR as a fallback) — extracting all visible text from every app, every window, every tab.

 This means: